attack68/rateslib/docs/source/z_fixings_exposures.rst

 Fixings Exposures and Reset Ladders
 *************************************

-Every *Instruments* that has an exposure to a floating interest rate contains a method that will obtain the risk and specific notional equivalent for an individual fixing.
+Every *Instrument* that has an exposure to a floating interest rate contains a method that will obtain the risk and specific notional equivalent for an individual fixing.
 This is a very useful display for fixed income rates derivative trading.